Esther

 Additionally, medical professionals may give mixed advice, and many doctors advise patients not to disclose their STD infection.
 The reasons for this are varied, but I won’t dive into them now.
 Anyway, your partner has disclosed, so this post is here to help you learn a bit more about it and figure out the next steps.

 The first and most basic thing to know is that viruses infect the skin.
-There are over 100 STD strains tested, and some of them prefer the genitals and are sexually transmitted.
+There are over 100 STI strains tested, and some of them prefer the genitals and are sexually transmitted.
 That’s our focus here.

 Step 1: Questions to ask your partner before you get down to making decisions:

 Do they have a high-risk or low-risk virus?
-The high-risk type is typically detected during co-testing with a cervical smear.
+The high-risk type is typically detected during co-exam with a cervical smear.
 It doesn’t usually cause any symptoms.
 The low-risk type usually causes genital warts (benign skin growths/bumps).
 Low-risk type is usually diagnosed by sight or occasionally by biopsy.

 Is their infection still active?
 If they were diagnosed through a cervical smear, have they had a negative result since then?
 If they had genital warts in the past, have they been treated?
 Have they had recurrences of the STD warts in the last six months, or was it a long time ago?